The Instruments

 The lydes

-are noteworthy because of their ability to ring continuously but
+are noteworthy because of their ability to ring continuously and yet

 their true richness lies